ikerBorr/AgoraDig-Refactor/docs/api/endpoints.md

 Currently, the API uses **session-based authentication** with the following flow:

-1. Client sends credentials to `/auth/login`
+1. Member sends credentials to `/auth/login`
 2. Server validates and creates a cookie session
 3. Cookie session token returned in response
 4. Subsequent requests include cookie session token